-Where new cycle routes are provided, they should reflect best practice principles, including those contained in the London Cycling Design Standards.
+Where new cycle routes are provided, they should reflect national and local best practice guidance.

-Where existing walking and cycling routes are provided within or adjacent to a site development proposals should link into these networks.
+Where existing walking and cycling routes are provided within or adjacent to a site, development proposals should link to these networks.

 Proposals for commercial, leisure and community uses should support and enable active travel through inclusion of safe, secure and convenient cycle parking and changing facilities where appropriate.
 Proposals for secure and covered cycle parking areas in the public realm are welcome, subject to compliance wider design policies.